What is tobacco advertising?

 Under the Act, tobacco advertising in the press and on billboards was outlawed from February 2003, while direct marketing was banned from May of the same year.

-The Health Act 2009, together with regulations made under the Act, enable further restrictions on tobacco sales and advertising.
+The Health Act 2009, together with regulations made under the Act, enabled further restrictions on tobacco sales and advertising.

 On 1 October 2011, a ban on the sale of tobacco from, and display of adverts on, vending machines came into force, the aim being to prevent under-age sales to children and to help adults trying to quit.